Amputation compensation claims are very serious medical negligence claims made by patients.

 Amputation claims often start with the delayed diagnosis of a severe condition.
 Delaying correct treatment because of the medical negligence of a doctor only means your condition gets worse.

-Losing a limb due to misdiagnosis of a serious condition is medical negligence, and you can make a compensation claim for the amputation error.
+A loss of limb due to misdiagnosis of a serious condition is medical negligence, and you can make an amputation compensation claim.

 Lack of or delayed DVT treatment